 Few artists have their hands in as many pies as Manuel Fischer, as far as distribution channels are concerned.
 But for someone as talented as the Swiss tastemaker, that’s par for the course.
 Fischer, the mastermind behind Ozelot Ltd and WHITE record labels, arrives in Hong Kong to play a set at the Social Room.
 With a resumé that includes sets at the Basel edition of Boiler Room, it’s a guarantee that Hongkongers will being a top-notch talent at the decks.
 We speak to Fischer about growing up in Zürich and about the labels he’s involved with, including his last release on WHITE and new label Ozelot Limited.

+When did you start DJing and who is your biggest inspiration?
 I started DJing when I was 16 or 17, so it’s not a classic ‘I bought my first turntable when I was 11’ story.
 I started as a drummer and as a bedroom producer before I made my first DJ mix.

 As for my biggest inspiration, it wasn’t an act.
 It was actually my dad, who is the coolest guy on earth.
 He used to produce Italo disco, next to work as a music producer for films, and it’s always great to have a discussion about the Roland 808 with him.
 He hates the 808 sounds and he tells me ‘they are so overused and boring.
 Why do you use them all the time son?’